AmmarMian/huber_mm_framework/README.md

 It also helps with reproducibility of the results presented in the paper.
 It provides both matlab and python codes.

 WARNING: Python version is still under debug and isn't as trustworthy as the matlab one yet but is being worked on.
-The results in the paper have been obatined using the matlab version.
+The results in the paper have been obtained using the matlab version.

 ## Files' organization

-The repository is decomposed into two sibdirectories:
+The repository is decomposed into two subdirectories:
 - matlab/ which contains the matlab code.
 To reproduce the results presented in the paper, please run:
-  - 1 - Regression example.m
+  - Simulation_1_Regression_example.m
-  - 2 - Image denoising example.m
+  - Simulation_1_Image_denoising_example.m
 - python/ which contains the python code.
   - The main functions to execute Huber regression with the MM-framework are in the package mmhuber/.
-  - Som examples of it are provided in the form of Jupyter notebooks in the subfolder notebooks/.
+  - Some examples of it are provided in the form of Jupyter notebooks in the subfolder notebooks/.

 ## Authors